 Course Advisory: SCC minimum English standard.
 Class instruction in woodwind instruments.
 Music majors are required to take one unit of instruction in their major instrument for graduation.
 Four units are recommended for transfer majors.
 This class requires outside practice.
-Repeatable 3 times.
 One hour lecture, one hour activity.